RachelXu923/CS144/writeups/check0.md

 - Optional: I was surprised by: [describe]

-- Optional: I'm not sure about: [describe]
+- Optional: I'm not sure about: My Bytestream speed is about 1.6Gbit/s, not sure if this is enough for further implementation.